 Occasionally, small stones actually form in people’s tonsils that become covered in stench-producing bacteria.
 Ulcers located in your respiratory system can also produce halitosis, as can respiratory tract infections such as bronchitis.
 Furthermore, if your oral-nasal cavity is malformed, it can provide the perfect environment for halitosis-forming bacteria to grow.

 To best fight halitosis, it is important to review the many different halitosis causes and identify which ones might be applicable to you.
 You should take care to always practice proper dental hygiene and pay attention to the foods that you put into your body.
 If you do develop the condition, a dentist can usually help to treat it.
-There are also a number of products available to kill germs that cause bad breath, such as TheraBreath PLUS Oral Rinse.
+There are also a number of products available to thwart the germs that cause bad breath, such as TheraBreath PLUS Oral Rinse.
 With a little care, you should be able to keep halitosis out of your life.

 Mayo Foundation for Medical Education and Research.
 Bad Breath: Causes.
 Available at: http://www.mayoclinic.com/health/bad-breath/DS00025/DSECTION=causes.
 Accessibility verified October 5, 2011.